-CJA 440 Internship credit 3 hrs.
+CJA 440 Internship

 This course is designed as a senior-level course, which allows students to gain practical experience, by working within one of the criminal justice core areas: courts, corrections, or law enforcement.
 Students have the opportunity of combining theory with practice.